sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

       * Academic Year: 2021-2022
       * Reporting Category: TA (meaning total)
 ![Alt text](/Question1.png "Question 1")
+Answer: The Top 5 Countries with the highest Dropout Rates in 2022 are as follows (from higest to lowest): San Francisco, Nevada, Inyo, Mono, Plumas.

 Question 2.
 For the Top 5 Countries with the highest Dropout rates in 2022, how did the dropout rates vary from 2017 to 2022?
 Which country of the 5 had a significant increase in Dropout Rates after 2019?